The AP Interview: Korean leader cites North’s serious threat

 He described rushing to his office, not far from the neighborhood, soon after hearing the first reports.
 He said he initially did not know how many people had been killed and only later came to realize the scale of the disaster.

-“It’s still hard for me to fully understand how such a huge crowd accident can happen in a country with a (developed) system like ours because of a failure in crowd management,” he said.
+“It’s still hard for me to fully understand how such a huge crowd accident can happen in a country with a (developed) system like ours because of a failure in crowd management, ” he said.

 Authorities ordered a sweeping investigation, but no senior officials have lost their jobs so far despite calls by families of the victims and members of the opposition for greater accountability.